razor-network/docs-v2/docs/Governance.md

 All the available datasources can be found [here](https://razorscan.io/governance/datafeeds)

-## Update governance parameters through proposal
+## Update network parameters through proposal

 > **Note**: _Currently, only the parameters associated with inactivity penalties, specifically `Penalty Not Reveal Num` and `Penalty Age Not Reveal Num`, are eligible for updates through a proposal._